SkyTemple/skytemple/docs/plugin_dev.rst

             Your plugin gets passed in the RomProject when it is created.
             This is your primary way to interact with the game and other modules.

-            Note that `__init__` is called before all modules are loaded, so even modules you defined in `depends_on` may not exist yet.
-You can override the option `AbstractModule.load` method to perform load operations that need those dependencies.
+            Note that `__init__` is called to create an instance of your module whenever a ROM is loaded.
+If you want to perform one-time initialization when SkyTemple starts use the classmethod load.
             """

         @classmethod